vamsibrp/vamsibrp.github.io/_posts/2021-01-10-best-practices-in-python.md

 `Line Continuations` : When assigning a string which spans multiple-lines to an variable or some other operation do not use `""" ...."""` because of its fragility: a white space added to the end of the line, after the backslash, will break the code.
 Instead use parentheses around your elements.
 Left with an unclosed parenthesis on an end-of-line, the Python interpreter will join the next line until the parentheses are closed.
 The same behavior holds for curly and square braces.
 {% highlight ruby %}
-huge_string = """  When assigning a string which spans multiple-lines to an variable or some other operation do not use `""" ...."""` because of its fragility: a white space added to the end of the line, after the backslash, will break the code.
+huge_string = """  When assigning a string which spans multiple-lines to an variable or some other operation do not use  because of its
+ fragility: a white space added to the end of the line, after the backslash, will break the code.
 Instead use parentheses around your elements.
 Left with an unclosed parenthesis """

 better use

-huge_string = ( "When assigning a string which spans multiple-lines to an variable or some other operation do not use `""" ...."""` because" "of its fragility: a white space added to the end of the line, after the backslash, will break the code.
-Instead use parentheses around " your elements.
+huge_string = ( "When assigning a string which spans multiple-lines to an variable or some other operation do not use  because"
+ "of its fragility: a white space added to the end of the line, after the backslash, will break the code.
+Instead use parentheses around "
+  "your elements.
 Left with an unclosed parenthesis")

 )
 {% endhighlight %}